 The MN Annual Conference UMC's Rev. Dana Neuhauser offers this list of Books That Can Build Empathy for BIPOC Communities.

 Co-hosted by Luther Seminary and Interfaith Action, this conversation put a spotlight on restorative justice work from Twin Cities restorative justice trainer and facilitator Brenda Burnside (a familiar face for many of you who participated in training circles over the last couple years!), Assistant County Attorney Annie Kahn from the Ramsey County Pre-Trial Justice Division, and Interfaith Action’s Executive Director Randi Ilyse Roth.

 Harvard Divinity School conversation: Cultural Appropriation in Neopagan and New Age Religion with Sabina Magliocco.

 Tyler Merritt's Before You Call the Cops is powerful watching.
 Get to know him!

 South Minneapolis artist Ricardo Levins Morales offers a Liberation Calendar, "a colorful celebration of resistance, coming together, and overcoming oppression.
 Each page is packed with Ricardo's original art and significant dates in the struggle for justice and dignity.
 Great for schools, offices, fundraising, and gifts for colleagues and comrades.

 African American Policy Forum short film: The Unequal Opportunity Race

 The Work of the People's Selected Films that lead to Reconciling and Wholeness

-As the topics are quite serious the tours are considered age appropriate for high-school age or older.
+Topics are quite serious; the tours are age appropriate for high-school age or older.

 Learn more and register here.